maroskukan/k8s-cookbook/README.md

 kubectl krew install tree
 ```

+Some other popular plugins include `sniff` which is useful for capturing network traffic.

 ### kubeconform

 [Kubeconform](https://github.com/yannh/kubeconform) is a Kubernetes manifest validation tool.
 Incorporate it into your CI, or use it locally to validate your Kubernetes configuration!